kwalczak80/Arduino-Quiz/README.md

    <ul>
    <li>The quiz will end once the 10 questions are answered.</li>
    <li>The summary of correctly answered questions will be displayed on the screen.</li>
+   <li>A message will be dislpayed on the screen if none of the questions were answered correctly</li>
    <li>The user has two choices at this stage:</li>
    <ul>
    <li>To take the quiz again if they want to improve their score – the “Try again” button will start a new quiz.</li>